|Outline Of Requirements|

 Through service, the 4th Credit Option also provides a unique opportunity to move from the theoretical and abstract to practical application.
 By working with a non-profit organization or social service agency, one can acquire skills that apply to any field and discover various career paths.

-Meet with Wil Tyrrell and complete the service-learning contract no later than Friday, Feb.
-8, 2013 with faculty sign off.
+Meet with Wil Tyrrell and complete the service-learning contract no later than Thursday, Sept.
+12, 2014with faculty sign off.

-- Submission of weekly hours served and logged in through the Duchesne Center within 20 days of completing the service or project.
+· Submission of weekly hours served and logged in through the Duchesne Center within 10 days of completing the service or project;

 Through the Duchesne Center's website, students can research a variety of service sites and select one that fits their interests and the content of their course work.
 The Duchesne Center staff is available to assist students in the process.
 Students can also choose to participate in one of the ongoing service projects through the Duchesne.